warmana/cloudant-docs-fork/docs2017/src/Cloudant/guides/json.md

 copyright:
   years: 2015, 2016
-lastupdated: "2016-11-09"
+lastupdated: "2016-11-14"

 ---

+{:new_window: target="_blank"}
+{:shortdesc: .shortdesc}
+{:screen: .screen}
+{:codeblock: .codeblock}
+{:pre: .pre}

 # JSON

-Last updated: 2016-11-09
-{: .last-updated}

 The majority of requests and responses to and from Cloudant use the JavaScript Object Notation (JSON) for formatting the content and structure of the data and responses.
+{:shortdesc}

 JSON is used because it is the simplest and easiest solution for working with data using a web browser.
 This is because JSON structures can be evaluated and used as JavaScript objects within the web browser environment.
 JSON also integrates with the server-side JavaScript used within Cloudant.
 JSON documents are always UTF-8 encoded.